Dhadhazi/caloriebuddy-frontend/README.md

 ## Functionality
 - A simple daily calorie tracker with 2 minimal extra features:
-  - Can define what % of the activites calories to add to the daily consumption budget
+  - Can define what % of the activities calories to add to the daily consumption budget
   - Can define what % of the unsued daily calories to carry over to the next day

-- Can add your weight daily, even future weights, no controll over day.
+- Can add your weight daily, even future weights, no control over day.
 One weight a day, if you add it again it just updates the previous value
 - Can add your own consumptions and activities, names are not required just a calorie value
 - Can reset your account data, or delete your account